shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-performance-goals-with-cpm-booked-revenue.md

 ---
-Title : Using Performance Goals with CPM Booked Revenue Description : The purpose of this page is to illustrate how to best use ms.date: 10/28/2023
+title: Using Performance Goals with CPM Booked Revenue
-Xandr optimization when your client is paying you on a CPM basis but will measure results on a CPA, CPC or CTR basis.
+description: In this page learn how to best use Xandr optimization when your client is paying you on a CPM basis but will measure results on a CPA, CPC or CTR basis. ms.date: 10/28/2023
 ---

-# Using Performance Goals with CPM Booked Revenue
+# Using performance goals with CPM booked revenue

 The purpose of this page is to illustrate how to best use Xandr optimization when your client is paying